movingfox/comfy-blog/README.md

     comfy_route :blog_admin, :path => 'admin'
     comfy_route :blog, :path => 'blog'

-**NOTE:** Depending on the setup of your app, you need to know where these routes should be placed wihtin the routes file.
-If you have a `locale:` scope, it should go on the bottom of the scope.
-Sometimes it's necessary to put these lines above the root path, so the blog posts controller is able to load the posts.
-Either way, make sure your app's routing is setup correctly, so that the blog can load.
+**NOTE:** Depending on the setup of your app, you need to know where these routes should be placed.
+If you have a required `locale:` scope, it should go on the bottom of the scope.
+If you have one language for your site, but still have a locale scope, you have to make it optional and set a default like so: `scope '(:locale)', defaults: { locale: "en" } do ... end`.
+When you put the above two lines within the scope now, you can have the blog under `mysite.com/blog` instead of `mysite.com/en/blog`.

-Finally, if you don't have an admin user set up already, run `rake admins:create && rake admins:permit`.

-When you login into `localhost:3000/en/admin`, make sure to click the "Sync" button to see the 'Blogs' section within the admin panel.

-**Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.

-<h3>Views</h3>
-You should also find view templates in `/app/views/comfy/blog` folder.
-Feel free to adjust them as you see fit.

-If you want to use something other than our default comment form on the blog posts, you can remove the bottom part of the `/views/comfy/blog/posts/show.html.haml` that has to do with the comments.
-Also, you can delete the `views/comfy/blog/comments` directory.

-<h3>SEO</h3>
-**Important:** To make sure the SEO data for blog posts works correctly, you must add this within the `<head>` tag in your application layout file (written in haml, can be easily converted to regular .erb syntax as well):
+Add the following conditional within the `<head>` tag in your application layout file (written in haml, can be easily converted to regular erb):

     - if content_for?(:blog_seo_data)
       = content_for(:blog_seo_data)